 Junior College Seminar is a pass/fail, semester-long required course for all students in eleventh grade.
-The focus is the college process, and topics include: the timeline for the college search, essay writing, interviewing, testing, and the mechanics of the application process.
-Students are given the Myers-Briggs Type Indicator and the Strong Interest Inventory Combined Career Profile, which provides parents and students with individual personality and career exploration and planning information. no credit; Pass/Fail Mahayana Buddhist Literature The Heart Sutra is treasured and practiced daily in all varieties of Mahayana Buddhism found in India, Nepal, Tibet, Bhutan, Japan, China, Korea, and Vietnam.
-We will look at this short, key text and what it contains, known as the essence of transcendental wisdom, or prajnaparamita (Skt.).
-Depending on time, we will also look at key verses from Shantideva and Nagarjuna from the Nalanda University philosophical traditions. /4 credit
+The focus is the college process, and topics include: the timeline for the college search, essay writing, interviewing, testing, and the mechanics of the application process. no credit; Pass/Fail with interested students.

-STEM Speaker Series Scientists from a variety of STEM (science, technology, engineering, mathematics) fields will share their professional journey and details about their research and work with interested students.
 The fields represented include astronomy, engineering, medicine, neuroscience, genetics, biology, and a variety of other disciplines.
 In addition to the lecture presentation, there will be ample time for interaction and questions & answers from students.
 No credit; transcript designation.

+STEM Speaker Series Scientists from a variety of STEM (science, technology, engineering, mathematics) fields will share their professional journey and details about their research and work